Last updated Jan 13 2020

 Finding out how THEY got to your site, what THEY want from it, how THEY are experiencing it, what’s working or not working for THEM—this will give you the holistic insight you need to build a great experience for the people who visit your website day in and day out.

-Behavioral analytics and feedback tools for website analysis
+Behavior analytics and feedback tools for website analysis

 Your users are the extra source of knowledge you need to grow your website and business—they have all the information you need about what’s working, and isn’t, on your website.
-Behavior analytics software like Hotjar helps you collect this knowledge and answer valuable business questions, such as:
+Behavior analytics software (like Hotjar) helps you collect this knowledge and answer valuable business questions, such as:

 - Where on a page do people get stuck and struggle before dropping off?